davemansfield/faster-whisper/README.md

 [![CI](https://github.com/SYSTRAN/faster-whisper/workflows/CI/badge.svg)](https://github.com/SYSTRAN/faster-whisper/actions?query=workflow%3ACI) [![PyPI version](https://badge.fury.io/py/faster-whisper.svg)](https://badge.fury.io/py/faster-whisper)

+# Daves Additions
+The way I eventually implemented this was a wrapper around the actual model call rather than around the whole whisper software.
+This basically means that we still keep the whisper chunking and feature extraction and I have added a reprocessing loop if a Hallucination is detected using the n-gram and compression rate thresholds as we have discussed.
+Now the only *pre*-processing done in the pipeline is VAD, which requires saving the result as a tempfile, see examples.
+There is already a simular reprocessing loop that seems to work well in the faster-whisper software.
+This mainly takes place in the fuction `generate_with_fallback`.Their reprocessing here works like so:
+- By deafult temperature is set to a list of temperatures like `[0.0,0.2,0.4,0.6,0.8,1.0]`.
+- If a compression rate above the threshold is detected then it will increase the temperature to the next value in that list until an acceptable string is returned.
+- This is simular logic to our reprocessing, but is not deterministic and so we need to explicitly call temperature=0.0

+To maintain this functionality if needed I have placed the wrapper around this function meaning it will still occur if tempreature is not set explicitly.
+If we set temperature to 0.0 none of this reprocessing takes place and the text from the first pass is returned.
+Then we use our traffic light recovery to fix the hallu.
+- In `generate_segments` the model tries to generate a sensible translation by calling `generate_with_fallback`.
+- As described above when temp=0 this returns the first result without any reprocessing.
+- Then if enable_hallucination_recovery is True i.e. we have the recovery pipeline turned on it will use the function `detect_hallucination` to check the metrics against some thresholds, which can be passed as parameters.
+- If `detect_hallucination` returns True then we run `_attempt_hallucination_recovery` which will continue to attempt to generate text without any hallucinations iterating through the discussed lights.

+### Config options added (added to WhisperModel class)
+enable_hallucination_recovery - bool
+max_beam_size - int
+min_beam_size - int
+ngram_threshold - float
+compression_threshold - float
+red_light - bool
+yellow_light - bool
+green_light - bool

+### Utility functions (added to WhisperModel class)
+**detect_hallucination** - Takes the full translated text from the model and checks the n-gram and compression score, if either of them pass their respective thresholds then returns True, a hallu is detected, else returns False.

+**convert_audio_to_features** - Some of the reprocessing models like convtasnet work on audio features and so cannot use the extracted features from whisper directly - this function converts them back into spectrograms for whisper after reprocessing.

+**get_audio_chunk_for_segment** - Get the audio from the features.

+**get_segment_duration** - I found that after chunking or VAD there can be very short segments left behind that always cause problems.
+This function just returns the legnth of a clip in seconds rather than frames as I found that more intuative to tune.

+### Recovery Functions (added to WhisperModel class)
+These function are use to recover a hallucination and are called in the following order if their light colour is turned on.
+All functions will try the recovery and then recall `generate_with_segments` with the new settings or audio.

+**_recovery_increase_beam_size** - Add two the current beam_size but max out at 7.
+The value can be tuned aswell as the init value.
+I start with 5.

+**_recovery_decrease_beam_size** - Subtract two from the current beam_size but stop at 3.
+The minimum value can be tuned but note that I added a decrease to 1 as I found that to work quite often.

+**_recovery_drop_beam_size** - Drops the beam_size to the min value of 1.

+**_recovery_vad_cleaning** - This isnt how we orignally concieved of the idea which was to essentially tune the VAD model already used by whisper.
+Since VAD only happens at the start before feature extraction we need to just run the VAD again but with more sensitive parameters than what is used for preprocessing.
+Currently it just uses the silero library rather than running the VAD script from the preprocessing package but this could be changed if needed.

+**_recovery_audio_enhancement** - Try to denoise the model using a given enhancement model which is set by deafault to convtasnet.
+Calls stuff from the preprocessing pipeline package to handle this.
+It was causing some memory issues so I added some code to clean cahce up.
+You might not have these on your end?

+**_recovery_speaker_separation** - The separation testing did not go to well.
+I assume that the models are not good enough to work on real data and they add too many artifacts or just stright up ruin the audio.
+Also some speakers are only speaking for a second or two which means more VAD would be needed which is only going to add more processing time.
+Probs not somthing we want in the main pipeline but worth retaining the code for spercific cases?

+**_merge_transcriptions** - Only needed with separation enabled.
+Since we process and translate multiple speaker tracks we get multiple transcripts which need to be mereged.
+We can maintain timestamps by using diarization.

+**_check_for_speaker_overlap** - This is only relevant with separation turned on.
+Checks for more than 1 speaker with a significant amount of overlapping speech using a diarization model.
+Allows us to skip the separation step in some cases.

+**_attempt_hallucination_recovery** - Runs through all the above recovery stratagies and checking for hallucinations in their results.
+Returns the orignal value if all fail.
+A possible alternative would be to return the best output from all the above.

 # Faster Whisper transcription with CTranslate2

 **faster-whisper** is a reimplementation of OpenAI's Whisper model using [CTranslate2](https://github.com/OpenNMT/CTranslate2/), which is a fast inference engine for Transformer models.